 The resulting voltages are admittedly tiny, but in this week’s issue of the journal Nature, the researchers report boosting the amount of voltage produced per degree of temperature change inside the semiconductor from a few microvolts to a few millivolts — a 1,000-fold increase in voltage, producing a 1-million-fold increase in power.

-Joseph Heremans, Ohio Eminent Scholar in Nanotechnology, said that his team’s ultimate goal is a low-cost and efficient solid-state engine that coverts heat to electricity.
+Joseph Heremans, Ohio Eminent Scholar in Nanotechnology, said that his team’s ultimate goal is a low-cost and efficient solid-state engine that converts heat to electricity.
 These engines would have no moving parts, would not wear out, and would be infinitely reliable, he added.

 “It’s really a new generation of heat engine,” said Heremans, professor of mechanical engineering and professor of physics at Ohio State.
 “In the 1700s we had steam engines, in the 1800s we had gas engines, in the 1900s we had the first thermoelectric materials, and now we’re doing the same thing with magnetics.”